Visa policy of Brunei: Ordinary passports

+Non-ordinary passports

+Holders of diplomatic or official/service passports of the following countries may obtain a visa on arrival (V.O.A) for the following period:

 Transit visa

 Passengers transiting through Brunei International Airport for less than 24 hours do not require a visa.

 Those traveling to a third country can obtain a transit visa on arrival for a maximum stay of 72 hours.
 This does not apply to nationals of Cuba, Israel and North Korea.
 Nationals of Bangladesh, India, Iran, Pakistan and Sri Lanka must have a sponsor such as an airline or a travel agent.